fgnt/pb_chime5/README.md

 This repository includes all components of the CHiME-5 front-end presented by Paderborn University on the CHiME-5 workshop [PB2018CHiME5].
 Using the baseline backend provided by the challenge organizers on the data enhanced with this multi-array front-end using the default parameters which differ slightly from the original paper a WER of 60.89 % was achieved on the development set.
-In combination with an acoustic model presented by the RWTH Aachen this multi-array front-end achieved the third best results during the challenge with 54.56 % on the development and 55.30 % on the evaluation set.
+In combination with an acoustic model presented by the RWTH Aachen [Kitza2018] this multi-array front-end achieved the third best results during the challenge with 54.56 % on the development and 55.30 % on the evaluation set.

-A later cooperation with Hitachi led to WER of 39.94 % on the development and 41.64 % on the evaluation set, using the multi-array front-end presented in this repository.
+A later cooperation with Hitachi [Kanda2019] led to WER of 39.94 % on the development and 41.64 % on the evaluation set, using the multi-array front-end presented in this repository.

+The best single system WERs with this enhancement are 41.6 % on the development and 43.2 % on the evaluation set reported in [Zorila2019].

 The front-end consists out of WPE, a spacial mixture model that uses time annotations (GSS), beamforming and masking: